section-engineering-education/engineering-education/articles/cookie-token-auth/index.md

 ### Conculusion
 Authentication improves system security by granting authenticated users access to protected resources.

-In this article, we compared cookie-based authentication and token-based authentication.
-We highlighted the advantages and disadvantages that arise by choosing either of the approaches.
+In this article, we compared cookie-based authentication and token-based authentication and highlighted the advantages and disadvantages that arise by choosing either of these approaches.

+---
+Peer Review Contributions by: [Mohan Raj](/engineering-education/authors/mohan-raj/)